Our purpose is to provide a positive,

 The Good Shepherd Centre is a Secure/Close Support Unit for vulnerable young people.
 Young people may be placed with us due to risks to themselves or others and are placed here by the Children’s Hearing System or Criminal Justice System.

-The Centre comprises of 18 Secure beds, a 6 bed Close Support Unit and a 3 bed Semi-Independent Cottage.
+The Centre comprises, 18 Secure beds, a 6 bed Close Support Unit and a 3 bed Semi-Independent Cottage.

 The Secure Unit consists of three 6 bed house units, education and recreation facilities and a health and admissions facility.